endlessm/chromium-browser/blimp/docs/container.md

 ## Bundle Engine

-The `blimp/engine:bundle_blimp_engine` build target will bundle the engine and its dependencies into a tarfile, which can be used to build a Docker image.
+The `blimp/engine:blimp_engine_bundle` build target will bundle the engine and its dependencies into a tarfile, which can be used to build a Docker image.
+This target is always built as part of the top-level `blimp/blimp` meta-target.

 ### Update Engine Dependencies